-(1) In these Bylaws the following definitions apply:

-"Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression.

-"Accounting Records" means true accounts of

-- (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place.

-"Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes

-- (a) negotiation,

-- (b) mediation, or

-- (c) other processes the parties agree to.

-"Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation].

-"Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews].

-"Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document.

-"Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain.

-"Branch" means a geographical group of Registrants.

-"Branch Representatives' Chair" means an individual who is appointed by the Council to chair meetings of representatives of each Branch and to act as a liaison between those representatives and the Council.

-"Bylaws" means the bylaws of EGBC under the PGA.

-"Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants.

-"Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan].

-"Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws.

-"Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills.

-"Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant.

-"Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction].

-"Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning.

-"Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's

-- (a) current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant, or - (b) former area(s) of practice, if the individual Registrant is a non-practising Registrant or a life member or life limited licensee.

-"Council" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].
+- (1) In these Bylaws the following definitions apply: - "Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression. - "Accounting Records" means true accounts of - (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place. - "Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes - (a) negotiation, - (b) mediation, or - (c) other processes the parties agree to. - "Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation]. - "Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews]. - "Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document. - "Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain. - "Board" means the same as "council" as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Board Chair" means the same as president of the council referred to in the PGA. - "Board Member" means the same as "councillor" as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Board Vice Chair" means the same as vice president of the council referred to in the PGA.

+- "Branch" means a geographical group of Registrants. - "Branch Representatives' Chair" means an individual who is appointed by the Council Board to chair meetings of representatives of each Branch and to act as a liaison between those representatives and the Council Board. - "Bylaws" means the bylaws of EGBC under the PGA. - "Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants. - "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan]. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's - (a) current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant- - (b) former area(s) of practice, if the individual Registrant is a non-practising Registrant or a life member or life limited licensee. - "Council" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].